-Iodine is essential for red and brown algae as well as all invertebrates.
+Iodine is an essential mineral to allow growth in red and brown algae, as well as being crucial for all invertebrates.
 The heaviest known essential trace element for humans is iodine (source).
 Iodine is a member of the halogen family on the periodic table of elements.

 A dietary deficiency of iodine is the single most significant cause of preventable brain damage and mental retardation.